 Domicile has not been abolished as a legal concept.
 It continues to operate in three contexts:

-For the mainstream UK income tax, CGT, and IHT position of a typical UK-property investor, domicile no longer drives the answer.
+For your mainstream UK income tax, CGT and IHT position as a property investor, domicile no longer drives the answer.
 Residence does.

 Worked examples

-1. UK national leaving for Dubai 1 September 2026 to take up full-time employment.
-SRT Case 1 split-year applies if the conditions are met.
-Pre-1-September portion of 2026-27 is UK-resident; post-1-September portion is non-resident.
-Foreign income and gains in the non-resident part are outside UK tax.
-NRL scheme applies on any UK rental income from the date the usual place of abode shifts.
-The s.10A temporary non-residence rule will catch pre-departure-asset gains if the individual returns within 5 years.
+- UK national leaving for Dubai 1 September 2026 to take up full-time employment.
+SRT Case 1 split-year applies if you meet the conditions.
+The pre-1-September portion of 2026-27 is UK-resident; the post-1-September portion is non-resident.
+Foreign income and gains in the non-resident part fall outside UK tax.
+The NRL scheme applies on any UK rental income from the date your usual place of abode shifts.
+If you then return to the UK within 5 years, the s.10A temporary non-residence rule will catch the gains on your pre-departure assets.

-2. US national arriving in the UK 1 March 2026 to take up full-time employment.
-SRT Case 5 split-year applies if the conditions are met.
-Pre-1-March portion is non-resident; post-1-March portion is UK-resident.
-FIG claim possible for tax years 2025-26 to 2028-29 if the 10-year-prior-non-residence gateway is met.
-The IHT LTR clock starts ticking from the first UK-resident year.
+- US national arriving in the UK 1 March 2026 to take up full-time employment.
+SRT Case 5 split-year applies if you meet the conditions.
+The pre-1-March portion is non-resident; the post-1-March portion is UK-resident.
+A FIG claim is possible for tax years 2025-26 to 2028-29 if you meet the 10-year-prior-non-residence gateway.
+The IHT LTR clock starts ticking from your first UK-resident year.

-3. UK-resident landlord with £75,000 UK rental income plus £30,000 Spanish rental income.
-UK rental taxed at normal arising-basis rates.
-Spanish rental taxed on the arising basis with Spanish tax credit available under the UK-Spain DTA (foreign tax credit relief).
-If the landlord is a new arriver within the FIG window and claims FIG for the year, the Spanish rental is exempt that year but the landlord loses personal allowance.
+- UK-resident landlord with £75,000 UK rental income plus £30,000 Spanish rental income.
+Your UK rental is taxed at normal arising-basis rates.
+The Spanish rental is taxed on the arising basis, with a Spanish tax credit available under the UK-Spain DTA (foreign tax credit relief).
+If you are a new arriver within the FIG window and claim FIG for the year, the Spanish rental is exempt that year but you lose your personal allowance.

-4. Non-resident landlord (10 years overseas) with £45,000 UK rental income.
-NRL scheme operative; UK rental taxed on the NRL return at normal rates.
-UK personal allowance may be available under the relevant UK-overseas-country DTA (treaty-dependent).
-No UK taxation of any foreign-source income.
+- Non-resident landlord (10 years overseas) with £45,000 UK rental income.
+The NRL scheme is operative and your UK rental is taxed on the NRL return at normal rates.
+Your UK personal allowance may be available under the relevant UK-overseas-country DTA (treaty-dependent).
+None of your foreign-source income is taxed in the UK.

-If you are a UK-property-owning expat considering departure or return, a new arrival weighing UK property purchase plus tax position, an adviser running residency-and-domicile assessments for property clients, or a trust beneficiary or settlor with UK property in pre-FA-2025 structures, the form at the foot of the page is the route to a structured assessment.
+Whether you are a UK-property-owning expat weighing a departure or return, a new arrival planning a UK purchase alongside your tax position, an adviser running residency and domicile assessments for property clients, or a settlor or beneficiary with UK property held in pre-FA-2025 structures, the form at the foot of the page is the route to a structured assessment.